 Licenses, Certifications, and Registrations

-Those interested in industrial painting can earn several certifications from the National Association of Corrosion Engineers, also known as NACE International.
-The most common certification for construction painters is called Protective Coating Specialist.
+Those interested in industrial painting can earn several certifications from NACE International Institute or from the Society for Protective Coatings.
 Courses range from 1 day to several weeks, depending on the certification program and specialty.
 Applicants also must meet work experience requirements.